Aug. 25, 2023

 In very long-chain acyl-CoA dehydrogenase deficiency, measurement of long-chain fatty acid oxidation flux has been proposed as a good predictor of clinical outcome and as a basis for individualized dietary strategy (13).

 The hypothesis that fibrates, acting as agonist of peroxisome proliferator-activated receptors, might stimulate fatty acid oxidation in very long-chain acyl-CoA dehydrogenase deficient cells was tested by Djouadi and colleagues (30).
 Addition of bezafibrate or fenofibric acid in the culture medium induced a dose-dependent increase in palmitate oxidation capacities in cells from patients with the myopathic form of the disease, but not in cells from severely affected patients.
 Bezafibrate diminished the production of toxic long-chain acylcarnitines by 90% in cells harboring moderate very long-chain acyl-CoA dehydrogenase deficiency.
 The authors summarize that fibrates may be a potential therapy for fatty acid oxidation disorders.
 Accordingly, the beneficial effect of bezafibrate was demonstrated in an open-label multicenter study over the long term in these patients (108).
-Mitochondrially enriched electron and free radical scavengers might also be viable candidate compounds for the treatment of very long-chain acyl-CoA dehydrogenase–deficient patients (107).
+Mitochondrially enriched electron and free radical scavengers might also be viable candidate compounds for the treatment of very long-chain acyl-CoA dehydrogenase-deficient patients (107).

 To evaluate the long-term morbidity of long-chain fatty acid oxidation and the effect of different therapeutic regimes (medium-chain triglyceride, L-carnitine, docosahexanoic acid), multicenter controlled studies are needed.
 Yamada and colleagues performed clinical trials evaluating these new therapeutic compounds, such as the use of triheptanoin, trioctanoin, or bezafibrate and give an overview on different management strategies in these patients (157).
 In a retrospective case-series of 18 patients with long-chain fatty acid oxidation disorders, early triheptanoin treatment markedly improved symptoms and quality of life (49).